abbas-taher/decision-tree-algorithm-example/README.md

 The Python code for a Decision-Tree ([*decisiontreee.py*](/decisiontree.py?raw=true "Decision Tree")) is a good example to learn how a basic machine learning algorithm works.
 The [*inputdata.py*](/inputdata.py?raw=true "Input Data") is used by the **createTree algorithm** to generate a simple decision tree that can be used for prediction purposes.
 The data and code presented here are a modified version of the [original code](https://github.com/pbharrin/machinelearninginaction3x/blob/master/Ch03/trees.py) given by Peter Harrington in Chapter 3 of his book: **Machine Learning in Action**.

-In this discussion we shall take a deep dive into how the algorithm runs and try to understand how the [dict tree structure](/output.tree?raw=true "Decision Tree") that is depicted in the graph below is generated.
+In this discussion we shall take a deep dive into how the algorithm runs and try to understand how the [Python dict tree](/output.tree?raw=true "Decision Tree") structure depicted in the graph below is generated.

 <img src="/images/decision-tree.png" width="709" height="425">

 ## Contents:
+- Historical Note
 - Running the Decision-Tree Program
 - Input Dataset Description
 - Program Output: The Decision Tree dict